nyoupaneroshan/whatsapp/README.md

 message (optional): Custom message for each contact.( will not be selected)

- **Note:**: Currently, the project only supports message sending based on phone numbers.
+ **Note:** Currently, the project only supports message sending based on phone numbers.
 There is no limit on how many contacts you can upload.

 If the message column is empty, a default message will be used.